wraith-wireless/PyRIC/README.md

 ### d.
 Test without Installing

 If you just want to test PyRIC out, download your choice from above.
-After extraction, move the pyric folder (the package directory) to your location of choice and from here start Python and import pyw.
+After extraction, move the pyric folder (the package directory) to your location of choice and from there start Python and import pyw.
 It is very important that you do not try and run it from PyRIC which is the distribution directory.
 This will break the imports pyw uses.